May 25, 2020 Lights Out: How To Replace And Dispose Of Your UV Lamps

-Light in the Ultraviolet-C (UV-C) germicidal wavelength is a great means by which to improve a building’s energy efficiency and indoor air quality (IAQ), while also reducing maintenance.
-UV-C lamps installed either inside an HVAC system or on the wall in a room’s upper air region are used in various applications—from hospitals, to offices, to airports—to control infections or to raise heat transfer efficiency levels or to improve occupant comfort.
+Light in the Ultraviolet-C (UV-C) germicidal wavelength is an excellent means to improve a building’s energy efficiency and indoor air quality (IAQ) while also reducing maintenance.
+UV-C lamps installed either inside an HVAC system or on the wall in a room’s upper air region are used in various applications—from hospitals to offices to airports—to control infections, raise heat transfer efficiency levels, or improve occupant comfort.

-But, like anything else, UV-C lamps will need to be replaced, typically annually, or after roughly 9,000 hours of operation.
-This creates a question not only of replacement, but also of proper disposal.
-Many municipalities will simply not allow you to throw a UV-C lamp lamp in the same trashcan as last night’s Chinese food.
+But, like anything else, UV-C lamps will need to be replaced, typically annually or after roughly 9,000 hours of operation.
+This creates a question not only of replacement but also of proper disposal.
+Many municipalities will not allow you to throw a UV-C lamp in the same trashcan as last night’s Chinese food.

-Before we get there, let’s explain why UV-C lamps are different than other household items when it comes to disposal safety.
+Before we get there, let’s explain why UV-C lamps are different from other household items regarding disposal safety.

 How UV-C works